aion-camus/ack/README.md

   {
-    "name": "An unique name to identify the test", "description": "A short description of the test", "pipeline": [
+    "name": "An unique name to identify the test", "description": "A short description of the test", "transactions": [
       {
-        "transaction": {
         "type": "Transaction type: CREATE or CALL",
         "receiver": "The receiver's address",
         "value": "The value to send, in decimal or hex, default: 0", "data": {
           "raw": "Any unstructured byte array, in hex, default: 0x", "code": "Contract initialization code, in hex, default: 0x", "method": "Pre-hash method signature, in hex, default: 0x", "arguments": "Encoded arguments, in hex, default: 0x" },
-          "nrg": "The energy limit, in decimal or hex, default: 1000000", "nrgPrice": "The energy price, in decimal or hex, default: 1" },
+        "nrg": "The energy limit, in decimal or hex, default: 1000000", "nrgPrice": "The energy price, in decimal or hex, default: 1" }
-        "result": {
-          "status": "The transaction status: SUCCESS, FAILED or REJECTED", "returnData": "The return data, default: 0x"
-        }
-      }
     ]
   }